Telenav/cactus/README.md

-In our case, our workspace contains two projects that do not follow the ordinary project-family layout - `lexakai-annotations` and `lexakai` are part of the same family, but are versioned independently - so `</tolerateVersionInconsistenciesIn>` simply tells the consistency check not to fail when it sees that.
+In our case, our workspace contains two projects that do not follow the ordinary project-family layout - `lexakai-annotations` and `lexakai` are part of the same family, but are versioned independently, and each is in a separate git submodule - so `</tolerateVersionInconsistenciesIn>` simply tells the consistency check not to fail when it sees that conflicting versions.

 ```xml
     <executions>